 - There is no electricity in the actual treehouses.

 - There is no firewood for sale.
-You need to either bring it with you or be prepared to hunt for your own.
+You must bring it or be prepared to hunt for your own.

 - You need to book way ahead.
 While not commonly known, all the treehouses do book up quickly.
-If you want to score the perfect date, you need to get on it now.
+You must get on it now if you want to score the perfect date.

 - There’s no Wi-Fi, but it’s not needed as the reception was excellent.

-There are few places left in this world that do not tax your wallet; this is one of those rare finds.
+Few places left in this world do not tax your wallet; this is one of those rare finds.
 Affordable, unusual, dreamy, and loaded with amenities, this place is beyond worth its cost.
 This is why these are Florida’s best treehouse rentals!

 Lastly, kids or no kids, we have all dreamed of staying in a treehouse at some point – here’s your chance!